natescherer/postmodern-repo-copiertemplate/{{cookiecutter.repo_name}}/README-cookiecutter.md

 ## Using this Cookiecutter

-1. Open a terminal to the parent directory where the repo was cloned
+### Repo Creation and Template Initialization

+1. Create a new repo in GitHub, choosing to create a README to initialize it.
+1. Clone that repo to your local machine, but don't cd into it yet.
-1. Run the following to overlay the template onto the cloned directory via cruft:
+1. Run the following to install the template via cruft:

     ``` bash
     cruft create https://github.com/natescherer/cookiecutter-basic -f
     ```

+### Configuration Tasks

 1. In order to configure GitHub repository settings, a script that leverages the GitHub CLI is included and should be run after the template is initialized.
 Syntax is slightly different based on your platform:
     - macOS/Linux